ORJournal/2024.0991/README.md

 ## Executing the code

 As a java code, the source code is precompiled and can be executed directly via file ./dist/MINLP.jar.
-Ensure to install Mosek and replace file mosek.jar in ./dist/lib with the one obtained from installing the software.
+Ensure to install Mosek and add file mosek.jar obtained from installing the software to ./dist/lib.

 The code can be executed from the console.
 Files "runDD.bat" and "runDDOnline.bat" contain examples of how to execute the code in offline and online settings.